Yavne: Antiquity

-The Islamic historian al-Baladhuri (died 892 CE) mentioned Yibna as one of ten towns in Jund Filastin conquered by the Rashidun army led by 'Amr ibn al-'As in the early 7th century.
+Crusader period

-The Crusaders called the city Ibelin and built its castle there in 1141.
+The Crusaders renamed the city Ibelin and built its castle there in 1141.
 An excavation led by Professor Dan Bahat in 2005 revealed the main gate.
 Its namesake noble family, the House of Ibelin, was important in the Kingdom of Jerusalem and later in the Kingdom of Cyprus.
 Salvage excavations at the west of the tell unearthed a stash of 53 Crusader coins of the 12th and 13th centuries.